Jan Lucanus: Martial arts

 As was standard fair in the Chinatown martial arts community, challenges from other martial artists looking to test their skill level came regularly to Lucanus' weekly 3-hour tai chi class with Sifu Keith Tong in Chinatown's Forsythe Park, and Lucanus and his father regularly sought challenges.
 One day, while Lucanus was on set wrapping production for his NYU senior thesis film, "Justice-For-Hire", his class was challenged by former childhood chess champion Joshua Waitzkin, who had become a top student of the renowned Grandmaster William C. C. Chen and was in training for the Chung Hwa Tai Chi World Cup.
-The father/son duo decided to re-enter the U. S. martial arts tournament circuit together as a team in the sport of tai chi pushing hands to compete against Josh (pushing hands, as played in the Tai Chi World Cup, is a competition combining elements of throwing and grappling arts such as Sumo & Greco-Roman Wrestling, judo, aikido, and shuai jiao with the principles of tai chi).
-The father/son duo won several medals at the 2004 International Chinese Martial Arts Competition in Orlando, Florida in 2004, but the gold medals were swept Josh and his teammate Daniel Caulfield.
+The father/son duo decided to re-enter the U. S. martial arts tournament circuit together as a team in the sport of tai chi pushing hands to compete against Josh.
+The father/son duo won several medals at the 2004 International Chinese Martial Arts Competition in Orlando, Florida in 2004.
 After the tournament, the father/son duo was invited to join the first William C. C. Chen (WCCC) U.S. Push Hands Team coached by Josh.
 The team, consisting of Josh Waitzkin, Daniel Caulfield, Jan C. Childress, Jan Lucanus, Trevor Cohen, Irving Yee, Calum Douglas-Reid, Maximillion Chen, and Parichard Holm, took several trophies at the 2004 Tai Chi World Cup in Taipei, Taiwan.
-Jan's father took the Bronze World Cup for his weight class.
-Josh Waitzkin took the title of World Champion, and documented the experience in his book, The Art of Learning: An Inner Journey to Optimal Performance.

 After the 2005 season, the original WCCC International Push Hands Team disbanded.
 Several students shifted focus to Brazilian jiu-jitsu (BJJ), and Josh introduced Lucanus to Professor John Machado (who would later become a creative partner and mentor for Jan and an advisor for his company).
-Subsequently, Lucanus trained in the De La Riva system of BJJ under Professor Jamie Alexandrino, Shuai Jiao, freestyle wrestling, and Chan Tai San's Tapered Staff form under Sifu David Ross at the New York San Da MMA gym, and in Olympic judo, Greco-Roman wrestling, and jujutsu under Sensei Shiro Oishi of Oishi Judo Club – one of New York City's oldest judo clubs located in TriBeCa.
+Subsequently, Lucanus trained in the De La Riva system of BJJ under Professor Jamie Alexandrino, Shuai Jiao, freestyle wrestling, and Chan Tai San's Tapered Staff form under Sifu David Ross at the New York San Da MMA gym, and in Olympic judo, Greco-Roman wrestling, and jujutsu under Sensei Shiro Oishi of Oishi Judo Club.
 Lucanus also studied boxing, Muay Thai, and San Da with Ian Morgan, Ian's protege Brandon Jones, and their Seiha Army fight team, as well as mixed martial arts with William C. C. Chen's son, Maximillion C. J. Chen.